Alialsaeedi1/NLP-Research-Internship-Assignment-Biomedical-Text-Analysis/README.md

 Suppose you are interested in "Cancer Immunotherapy".
 Your task would be to extract relevant abstracts that deal with this topic from PubMed.
 Explain why you've chosen this particular topic.

-For this task, please refer to the `data_extraction_starter.py` template Python script provided in this repository.
+For this task, please refer to the `data_extraction_starter.ipynb` template Jupyter notebook script provided in this repository.

 #### 2. Advanced NLP analysis
 For this part, apply advanced NLP techniques to derive valuable insights from the abstracts you've gathered.
 This is your chance to showcase your NLP skills.